vincentservio/vincentservio.github.io/_posts/2020-03-08-my_cli_project.markdown

 This is another major difference between the two methods.
 If a class method is called this way than it will give you the same NOMETHODERROR.

 Fortunately Instance/Class Variables are a little easier to understand.
 Class variables are identified with a
 @@ symbol.
-They co exist with class instances.
-And can be accessed through an instance or a class itself.
+Class variables are available to the entire class, and can only be called on a class.
+Class variables are also shared between classes.

-Instance variables start with a single @ symbol.
-They can be accessed directly by calling a variable name inside the class.
-Instance variables are exclusive to the class.
-Simple enough, however they do different things.
+Instance variables start with a single @ symbol .Instance variables are available to an instance of a class, and are not available outside the method they're defined in.
+Instance variables only belong to one class .

 ```
 @@class_variable